 Four hundred years later, Bethlehem was crowded as never before.
 Guesthouses were full as King David’s descendants converged on the village in compliance with the Roman government’s decree to register in the census.
 It was during this period of mandatory registration that God’s ancient promise became a reality.

-On that glorious night, the genealogies establishing birthright, God’s covenants and prophecies given to Israel concerning the promised Redeemer converged in the birth of Jesus the Christ.
+On that glorious night, the genealogies establishing birthright, God’s covenants and prophecies given to Israel concerning the promised Savior converged in the birth of Jesus the Christ.

 God celebrated the event with a spectacular announcement as the night sky suddenly exploded into dazzling light.
 An angel accompanied by the heavenly host proclaimed the Good News:

-May we as people of faith embrace the promise and declare with the psalmist, “Even from everlasting to everlasting, You are God” (Ps.
-90:2).
+May we as people of faith declare with the psalmist, “Even from everlasting to everlasting, You are God” (Ps.
+90:2)!
 “Amen!
 Blessing and glory and wisdom, thanksgiving and honor and power and might, be to our God forever and ever.
 Amen” (Rev. 7:12).

 Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.